InstituteforDiseaseModeling/pathways-segmentation-public/README.md

     * Household economics and living conditions
     * Social Support

+* **Quantitative segmentation profile:** Health Outcomes and Vulnerability variables viewed from the perspective of the segmentation solution highlighting differences across the segments.

+* **Segment:** A mutually exclusive grouping of individuals based on shared characteristics.

+* **Segmentation:** The process of dividing a population into smaller sub-groups (known as segments) based on shared characteristics.

 * **Segmentation solution:** The final set of segments resulting from completing the Pathways Segmentation methodology.

-* **Cluster analysis:** A statistical method used to organize observations into meantinful groups - or clusters - that share common characteristics.
-The standardized Pathways methodology uses latent class analysis (LCA).

-* **Quantitative segmentation profile:** Health Outcomes and Vulnerability variables viewed from the perspective of the segmentation solution highlighting differences across the segments.
+* **Segmentation strata:** Driven by the survey design; how the survey data should be initially divided for the segmentation analysis i.e., how many independent segmentation solutions will be produced?
+Often times this is represented by separate urban/rural solutions.

+* **Vulnerability:** The quality or state of potentially being harmed, either physically, socially, cognitively, or emotionally, related to reproductive, newborn, maternal and child health and nutrition

+* **Vulnerability factor:** A specific fact, situation, or construct that helps define how women experience vulnerability.

+* **Vulnerability variable (measure):** A standardized way of quantifying factors so they can be used in statistical analysis.

 ## Prerequisites